pilcrowonpaper/copenhagen/passkeys.md

 ## Overview

-Passkeys are built on top the [Web Authentication (WebAuthn) standard](https://www.w3.org/TR/webauthn-2/) and allows applications to authenticate users with in-device authentication methods, including biometrics and the device pin-code.
-It can be more secure than traditional passwords as it doesn't require the user to remember their passwords, which often leads to easily guessable passwords and password reuse.
+Passkeys are built on top the [Web Authentication (WebAuthn) standard](https://www.w3.org/TR/webauthn-2/) and allows applications to authenticate users with in-device authentication methods, including biometrics and device pin-code.
+It can be more secure than traditional passwords as it doesn't require the user to remember their passwords.
 It can replace passwords entirely or be used in addition to passwords as a [second factor](/mfa.md).

 Passkeys are based on public key cryptography, where each user has a public-private key pair.
 The private key is stored in the user's device, while the public key is stored in your application.
 The device creates a signature with the private key and your application can use the public key to verify it.

 ## Challenge

 Each attestation and assertion has a challenge associated to it.
 A challenge is a randomly generated single-use [token](/server-side-tokens.md) stored in the server for preventing replay attacks.
-The recommended minimum length is 16 bytes.
+The recommended minimum entropy is 16 bytes.

 ## Registration

 In the client, get a new challenge from the server and create a new credential with the [Web Authentication API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).
-This will prompt the user to authenticate with their fingerprint, etc. Browsers such as Safari will only allow you to call this method if it was initiated by a user interaction (button click).
+This will prompt the user to authenticate with their device.
+Browsers such as Safari will only allow you to call this method if it was initiated by a user interaction (button click).

 ```ts
 const publicKeyCredential: PublicKeyCredential = await navigator.credentials.create({